 A graduate student in the MSAT, MSN, or MFA program who wishes to participate in May commencement activities and who is a maximum of nine semester hours short in completing their program requirements may participate in May commencement activities provided the conditions listed below have been met.
 A graduate student in the MEd program who wishes to participate in May commencement activities and who is a maximum of four semester hours short in completing their program requirements may participate in May commencement activities provided the conditions listed below have been met.
+A graduate student in the MEd program who wishes to participate in May commencement activities provided the conditions listed below have been met.
 A graduate student in the MBA program who wishes to participate in May commencement activities and who is a maximum of three semester hours short in completing their program requirements may participate in May commencement activities provided the conditions listed below have been met.
+A graduate student in the MBA program who wishes to participate in May commencement activities and who is a maximum of three semester hours short in completing their program requirements may participate in May commencement activities provided the conditions listed below have been met.

-- The student has maintained a 3.00 average in graduate course work and is in good academic standing in their program of study. - 2.
-The student has submitted a plan to the Director of their graduate program for completion of the remaining requirements in the summer following their walk at the commencement ceremonies.

-- 3. The student has obtained approval from the Director of their graduate program for their completion plan. - The student has submitted a letter of request to the Dean of the College, with the above mentioned plan attached, requesting permission to walk during the commencement ceremonies.
+- 1. The student has maintained a 3.00 average in graduate course work and is in good academic standing in their program of study. - 2.
+The student has submitted a plan to the Director of their graduate program for completion of the remaining requirements in the summer following their walk at the commencement ceremonies. - 3.
+The student has obtained approval from the Director of their graduate program for their completion plan. - 4.
+The student has submitted a letter of request to the Dean of the College, with the above mentioned plan attached, requesting permission to walk during the commencement ceremonies.